Helping Your Reedie: Frequently Asked Questions from Parents and Family Members

 Q. What is the most common crime on campus?

 A. Petty thefts, especially of bicycles and valuables left unattended, make up the vast majority of crimes on campus.
 Students are encouraged to use the best lock possible for bikes and to store them indoors when possible.
-Other valuables should not be left unattended, and rooms and dorms should be kept locked when not in use.
+Other valuables should not be left unattended, and residence hall rooms should be kept locked when not in use.
 For more information, read the campus security report, search for “community safety” on reed.edu, or stop by the office at 28 West.

 Q. What if there is a campus emergency such as a natural disaster?
 Who do we contact to find out if our student is okay?